block-core/documentation/README.md

 Blockcore: Documentation
 -----------------------

-Collection of documents used as architecture and technical reference for implementation of BlockCore technologies.
+Collection of documents used as architecture and technical reference for implementation of Blockcore technologies.

 These documents are free (see [LICENSE](LICENSE)) and anyone can contribute, please feel free to do a PR with suggestions, additions, fixes, etc.